-In Trigger, users set the audience(s), or “scopes”, of the alert and the text users will see when reading the alert.
+In Action, users set the notification type, audience(s), or “scopes”, of the alert and the text users will see when reading the alert.

 Note: Notification Message is different than Rule Name.
 Be cognizant when choosing the Notification Message.
 Shorter, snappier messages are recommended.